vnali/studio-plugin-docs/README.md

 > Episodes are not created on asset indexing

 Make sure indexed volume is added to for intended podcast on import episodes from the Asset index page.

-## License & Pricing

-This is a commercial plugin available through the Craft plugin store.

 ## Contact
 Feel free to contact me by email at vnali.dev@gmail.com or direct message me via 'vnali' on [Craft CMS Discord](https://craftcms.com/discord) channel.